LiandarJoshua/DIANA/README.md

 - Enhancing the user interface and voice interaction experience.
 - Adding support for more languages and locales.
 - Improving the overall stability and robustness of the assistant.
+- Deployment in a scalable cloud service, like GCP or AWS

 We welcome feedback and contributions from the community to help make Diana an even more useful and reliable AI assistant.